Brandt; Omega, Tissot, General & LancoCopyright © David Boettcher 2005 - 2024 all rights reserved.

 1939 Taubert Advertisement

-This quarter page advert is from the 1939 edition of La Classification Horlogère des Calibres de Montres et des Fournitures d'Horlogerie Susisses by AF Jobin.
+The quarter page advert by Baumgartner is from the 1939 edition of La Classification Horlogère des Calibres de Montres et des Fournitures d'Horlogerie Suisse by AF Jobin.
 The advert says that Frédéric Baumgartner are a Manufacturer of Jewellery-Watches (Manufacture de Bijoux-Montres) and that they make watch cases in gold, platinum and staybrite stainless steel, and of very fine quality (Qualite tres soignee).
-There is no mention of waterproof watch cases in the Baumgartner advert, even though it was created shortly before the Omega Marine Standard was launched.
+There is no mention of waterproof watch cases in the Baumgartner advert, even though it was created only shortly before the Omega Marine Standard was launched.

 Contrast the Baumgartner advert with the full page advert from Taubert & Fils, also a Geneva watch case maker, but this time one specialising in waterproof watch cases.
 The watch in the Taubert advert is not exactly strapped around the submarine, more draped across it.
 But the meaning is clear, the watch is being dashed by waves but is not harmed by them, and just in case it is any doubt, the headline drives the point home "The waterproof watch par excellence".

 Patek Philippe case back

 The collective responsibility mark of the Geneva key and number 2 was registered to F. Baumgartner SA of Geneva, and the Classification Horlogere Suisse confirms that F. Baumgartner SA of Geneva, case maker, was Frédéric Baumgartner.